honghusldl/Data-Science/README.md

 # Learning materials and Projects
 Each project is saved in a dedicated folder.
-A project may contain a package of files to complete.
+A project may contain a package of files for completion.